-- Epilepsy: Epilepsy is a brain disorder that causes seizures and fits and is seen in fox face Pomeranians as young as 6 months old.
+- Epilepsy: Epilepsy is a brain disorder that causes seizures and fits and is seen in fox-face Pomeranians as young as six months old.
 It is abnormal, uncontrolled bursts of electrical activity in your dog’s brain.
 A fox face Pomeranian can fall to the side and make paddling motions with its legs.

 - Eye Issues: Eye defects in the fox face Pomeranians are serious and should not be understated or overlooked.
 Eye problems include cataracts, Corneal dystrophy, and Progressive Retinal Atrophy.

-- Legg-Perthes Disease: This is a condition in which the head of the femur spontaneously begins to degenerate.
+- Legg-Perthes Disease: This is a condition in which the head of the femur spontaneously degenerates.
 This starts with a decrease in the blood supply to the head of the femur bone.
-Over time, this degeneration will cause inflammation of the hip joint, collapse of the hip, and may lead to arthritis.
+Over time, this degeneration will cause inflammation of the hip joint, and collapse of the hip, and may lead to arthritis.

-- Collapsed Trachea: Collapsing trachea is a genetic problem that happens when the trachea of fox face Pomeranians becomes narrow due to the softening of the cartilage that holds the windpipe.
+- Collapsed Trachea: Collapsing trachea is a genetic problem when the trachea of fox face Pomeranians becomes narrow due to the softening of the cartilage that holds the windpipe.

-- Luxating Patella: It is a common cause of lameness in the Fox Face Pomeranians.
-This condition occurs when your fox Pomeranian's patella or kneecap shifts out of alignment.
+- Luxating Patella is a common cause of lameness in the Fox Face Pomeranians.
+This condition occurs when your fox Pomeranian’s patella or kneecap shifts out of alignment.